Adinch/ADTrackingSDK-Android/README.md

           android:value="com.admob.android.ads.analytics.InstallReceiver" />
     </receiver>

-You can add as many receivers as you like and the Adinch App Install SDK will forward the referral broadcast on to each of them.
+You can add as many receivers as you like and the Adinch Tracking SDK will forward the referral broadcast on to each of them.

-4. Call the Adinch App Install SDK.
+4. Call the Adinch Tracking SDK.
 ----------------------------------

 a) At the top of your main file include the Tag library :